Luca-Skyline/Up-Beat/README.md

 - Click "Mange Modes..."
 - Go to the "Libraries"
 - Search for "The MidiBus".
 When it appears, click it and hit "Install".
-- Close intall menu and run code
+- Close install menu and run code

 ## Members